Post-Traumatic Stress Disorder (PTSD)

 EMDR (Eye Movement Desensitization and Reprocessing) incorporates elements of cognitive-behavioral therapy with eye movements or other forms of rhythmic, left-right stimulation, such as hand taps or sounds.
 These techniques work by "unfreezing" the brain’s information processing system, which is interrupted in times of extreme stress.

-Finding a therapist for post-traumatic stress disorder (PTSD)
+Finding a therapist for PTSD

 When looking for a therapist, seek out mental health professionals who specialize in the treatment of trauma and PTSD.
 You can ask your doctor or other trauma survivors for a referral, call a local mental health clinic, psychiatric hospital, or counseling center, or see the Resources and References section below.